 - Restart Kibana.

-The steps above enable Kibana to authenticate to Elasticsearch using a certificate.
+These steps enable Kibana to authenticate to Elasticsearch using a certificate.
 However, end users will only be able to authenticate to Kibana with a username and password.
 To allow end users to authenticate to Kibana using a client certificate, see Kibana PKI authentication.